-In one of my older blog posts I wrote about Simple load balacing with Apache proxy_balancer.
-This blog post was about how to increase the availabilty of a web server by using two Apache servers and it's proxy_balancer module.
-But what about if the server with the "Load Balancer" running is going down?
+In one of my older blog posts I wrote about Simple load balancing with Apache proxy_balancer.
+This blog post was about how to increase the availability of a web server by using two Apache servers and it’s proxy_balancer module.
+But what about if the server with the “Load Balancer” running is going down?

-To address this case, two servers with the same configuration are required (Apache + proxy_balancer) and CARP (Common Address Reduncancy Protocol).
-CARP works similar like Cisco's HSRP/VRRP (Hot Standby Routung Protocol/Virtual Router Redundancy Protcol) and Debian GNU/Linux provides the package ucarp: user-space replacement to VRRP -- automatic IP fail-over.
+To address this case, two servers with the same configuration are required (Apache + proxy_balancer) and CARP (Common Address Redundancy Protocol).
+CARP works similar like Cisco’s HSRP/VRRP (Hot Standby Routing Protocol/ Virtual Router Redundancy Protocol) and Debian GNU/Linux provides the package ucarp: user-space replacement to VRRP — automatic IP fail-over.
 The package can be installed on both servers by using:

 Configuration on first server